Audit and Enforcement Modes in Airlock’s Allowlisting Solution

 Understand more about Airlock Digital's Audit and Enforcement mode within the Airlock Digital Platform.

-In this Risky Business News interview, Tom Uren talks to Daniel Schell, CTO and David Cottingham CEO of Airlock Digital.
-They discuss the security standard that drove innovation and the genesis of Airlock Digital and also how to make sure that standards don’t become box-checking exercises.
+Tom Uren of Risky Business News talks to Daniel Schell, CTO and David Cottingham CEO of Airlock Digital about the security standard that drove innovation.

 What is allowlisting?
-To put it simply, allowlisting allows only processes, files and applications approved by a business or organisation to run in its environment, with all other processes, files and applications blocked.
-This reduces the risk of malicious code executing in that environment.
+Allowlisting allows only approved processes, files and applications to run in its environment, blocking all other others.

-To ensure the continued cybersecurity resilience of organizations across New Zealand, the Computer Emergency Response Team of New Zealand (CERT NZ) recognizes application control (allowlisting) in their Critical Controls framework.
+For New Zealand organizations, Computer Emergency Response Team of New Zealand (CERT NZ) recognizes application allowlisting in Critical Controls framework

 Application whitelisting is an effective defense against unauthorized access to credit union systems.
 It significantly reduces the risk of cybercrimes.